BioDynaMo/biodynamo/doc/user_guide/substance_initializers.md

 ### 5. Initialize the substance(s)
-Now comes the most important part of the tutorial: initializing our substance(s) concentration values throught the space.
+Now comes the most important part of the tutorial: initializing our substance(s) concentration values through the space.
 We will use the function `ModelInitializer::InitializeSubstance` for this purpose.
 In this example we initialize our substance according to a Gaussian distribution.